 Tesla used 17 high-speed cameras to record this crash test at a speed of 1,000 frames per second (fps).
 The data collected with these advanced cameras play a vital in analyzing a big crash test like this, a Tesla engineer further explained.

-The instrumentation cluster (shown above) is able to determine the type and magnitude of impact within 10 milliseconds of the car is hit.
+The instrumentation cluster (shown above) is able to determine the type and magnitude of impact within 10 milliseconds of the car being hit.
 The system then will trigger the airbags and the restraint system to respond in the best possible manner.

 Tesla safety engineers got the data that they wanted out of this successful test.
 Everything happened exactly as they expected.